Welcome to the Rockford Area Ham Radio Page!

 Freeport IL 61032-4116

 Rockford Area Ham Radio Nets:

-Note: You can listen to the nets without a license on your scanners.
+Note: You can listen to the nets without a license, on your scanner.

 But to participate and talk on the nets, you will need your ham radio license.